GabrielAlonsoCabral/POSTGRESQL-BACKUP-ROUTINE/README.md

 # POSTGRESQL-BACKUP-ROUTINE
-  PostgreSQL-Backup-Routine is a API developed with NESTJS-TYPESCRIPT-GRAPHQL-PRISMA. <br/>
+  PostgreSQL-Backup-Routine is a API developed with NestJS-Typescript-Graphql-Apollo-Prisma. <br/>
-  This API contains an automatizated routine integrated with AWS S3 that every end of day (00:00) <br/>
+  This API contains an automatizated routine integrated with AWS S3 that every 00:00 <br/>
-  execute a dump in PostgreSQL and save in your AWS S3 Bucket.
+  execute a task to generate dump in PostgreSQL and save in your AWS S3 Bucket.

   Developed by: <a href="https://www.github.com/gabrielAlonsoCabral">@GabrielAlonsoCabral</a>